-Depending on the model and the brand, they have a runtime between 40 minutes and an hour.
-The GTech hedge trimmer HT20, for example, lasts up to 45 minutes, depending on the types of hedges you have to trim.
+Depending on the model and the brand, they have a runtime between 40 and 60 minutes.
+The latest GTech hedge trimmer HT50, for example, lasts up to 60 minutes, depending on the types of hedges you have to trim.

 This may be discouraging for professional gardeners, but casual home owners won’t have a problem completing the job in this time.

 Pro tip: Trimming your hedges often (2-3 times during the growing season) will be much easier and the battery will last much longer as you won’t have to cut through old and thick branches.

 Just a few years back, you had to wait up to 16 hours just to charge a battery to trim your hedges for half an hour, meaning trimming would be an all-day task.